 First make sure the fuel hoses are connected to wing connectors and that both fuel valves are open.
-Connect one end of the fuel pump to the valve on behind the main wheel mounting struts or to the valve beneath the bottom engine cover (this depends on the version of Sinus ultralight motorglider).
+Connect one end of the fuel pump to the valve beneath the bottom engine cover .
 Submerge the other end of the fuel pump, which has a filter attached, into the fuel canister.
-Engage the fuel pump by flipping the switch on the instrument panel.
+Engage the fuel pump by flipping the 12 V socket switch on the instrument panel.
 After refuelling it is recommended to eliminate eventual air pockets from inside the fuel system.
 To do that, drain some fuel with both fuel valves fully open.
-Also, leave the engine running at idle power for a couple of minutes prior to taking-off.
+Also, leave the engine running at idle power for a couple of minutes prior to taking-off and test the engine at full power for a minimum of 30 seconds.